ericwoud/buildR64ubuntu/README.md

 ```
 xz -dcv ~/Downloads/imagename-sdmmc.img.xz | sudo dd of=/dev/sda
 ```
-If you want, copy the imagename-emmc.img.xz image to the sd-card (mount with nautilus):
+If you want, copy the imagename-emmc.img.xz image to the sd-card (mount with nautilus or disks):
 ```
 sudo cp ~/Downloads/imagename-emmc.img.xz /media/$USER/BPI-ROOT/root/
 ```